Snaking its way between modern buildings and bustling streets, an ancient aqueduct stands as a silent reminder of Rome's engineering brilliance.

 Then there is the Aqua Virgo, an aqueduct with both historical significance and modern relevance.

-Built in 19 BCE by Marcus Agrippa, it was designed to bring water to Rome's new public baths.
+Built in 19 BCE by Marcus Agrippa, it was designed to bring water to Rome's new public baths and fountains.

 Remarkably, the Aqua Virgo remains one of the few Roman aqueducts still functioning, and its water still feeds the famous Trevi Fountain.